agorelick/cancer_genomics_workshop/README.md

 ```
 1. What does a VCF file show?
 2. Where can you find the number of reads supporting each mutation's reference and alternate allele in each sample?
-3. Can you see any mutations that look like they are real (true positives) or artifacts?
+3. Can you see any mutations that look like they are real (true positives)?
+What about false-positives/artifacts?
 What information might help?

 ## 7. Apply filters to flag potential false-positive mutations